shearwaterintl/heroku-database-backups-deploy/README.md

 heroku config:add HEROKU_API_KEY=`heroku authorizations:create -S -d mc-ops-database-backups` -a mc-ops-database-backups
 ```

-Next we need to add the amazon key and secret from the IAM user that you are using:
+Next we need to add the amazon key and secret from the IAM user that you are using (these are examples only; you will need to substitute the appropriate values for the specific IAM user with permissions to access the S3 bucket):

 ```
 heroku config:add AWS_ACCESS_KEY_ID=123456 -a mc-ops-database-backups